HasanNahiyanNobel/Learning-Python-OOP/ReadMe.md

 	- If a method uses `self` somewhere inside—it should be **regular method**.
 	- If it uses `cls` inside—should be a **class method**.
 	- If it uses neither of them—should be a **static method**.

+## 4. Inheritance
+1. Created an inherited class using `pass`.
+1. Used `help` method to have a good overview of the inherited class.
+This method looks *really* helpful. :3